HDFGroup/hsds/docs/design/obj_store_schema.md

 ### Committed Type Object

-In the HDF data model committed type object is used to provide types that can be shared among datasets and attributes.
+In the HDF data model the committed type object is used to provide types that can be shared among datasets and attributes.
 In addition, the committed type may contain its own attributes as well.
 The object store schema provides keys that describe the type as well as a key/value collection for attributes.

 #### Committed Type Key